-In some states (for example NSW) wearing face masks is mandatory, including when travelling on public transport or car share services (taxi, Uber).
+In some states (for example VIC) wearing face masks is mandatory, including when travelling on public transport or car share services (taxi, Uber).
 However, the COVID situation can spread to anywhere at any time, therefore it is recommended to remain updated on the government rules and restrictions.
 This is especially important when there is an outbreak.

 Are there any exemptions to this rule?

 There are some exceptions to this rule, including:

 - when driving on your own or with members of your immediate household (but everyone in the car must have a face mask with them).
 If they are travelling with people not from their immediate household, everyone must wear a face mask or covering whilst inside and outside the vehicle.

 - Medical reasons that make wearing a mask or covering impracticable.